Women in the Shadows: Plot summary

 Laura Landon has been living with her lover, a tough and strikingly handsome butch named Beebo Brinker, for two years.
 Their relationship has deteriorated and both are frustrated, even after a party for their anniversary where Beebo remarks that hardly any couples make it together for as long as they have.
 The chapters begin with Laura's diary entries asking herself why they all drink and fall into relationships they know will be ruined.
 Their mutual friend, Jack Mann, watches as Beebo descends into alcoholism and Laura becomes interested in another woman.

 Tris Robischon, an East Indian dancer, is exotic to Laura, with a fascinating accent and story.
 Soon Laura begins taking lessons from her.
 Jack, disheartened once more after Terry, his boyfriend, has left him, begins to try to convince Laura to marry him, to which she responds in consternation since both are gay.
-Laura returns home from visiting Tris to discover Beebo's dog brutally slaughtered and Beebo bruised and battered from being raped, Beebo claims, by some hoodlums who found out she was a woman.
+Laura returns home from visiting Tris to discover Beebo's dog brutally killed and Beebo bruised and battered from being raped, Beebo claims, by some hoodlums who found out she was a woman.
 Laura tends to Beebo for weeks after, but knows her heart is not in it.

 Laura's lessons with Tris turn more intimate as Beebo refuses to go to work and drinks constantly instead.
 Fueled by boredom and alcohol, Beebo becomes controlling and suspicious of Laura, and when Tris visits unexpectedly, Beebo assaults Tris and later hits Laura in a rage, after which Laura leaves her.
 Laura goes to Jack, not knowing where else to turn.
 Jack proposes an atypical marriage to her: they would live together and perhaps have children, but they would never sleep together, and both could have their affairs if they wanted, but quietly.